 Of course we found lots of authentic gelato.
 We stayed away from the fluffy mounds and looked for closed stainless steel containers that usually meant home made and fresh.
 David became a connoisseur of cioccolato fondante (dark chocolate) while I moved from flavour to flavour.

 Our Return to Verona City Of Lovers

 Verona City of Lovers remained a town that we would visit again.
-It is large enough to have lots of things to do but it is not hard to find a local neighbourhood to get away from the crowds.
-But we were excited to be heading off to Bologna for our next adventure!
+It is large enough to have lots of things to do.
+But it is not hard to find a local neighbourhood to get away from the crowds.
+We were excited to be heading off to Bologna for our next adventure!

 What was your favourite thing about Verona City of Lovers?
 Did you take a great day trip we missed?